Kids See Ghosts (album): Release and promotion

 In late 2017, it was rumored that West and Cudi were working on a collaborative album, reportedly titled Everybody Wins.
 On April 19, 2018, West announced via Twitter that an album with Cudi was set to be released on June 8.
 He followed the announcement that same day by tweeting the album's title, which also serves as the name of their duo, Kids See Ghosts.
 On April 25, 2018, West revealed via Twitter that the album was scheduled to be accompanied by a short film, slated to be directed by Dexter Navy, who had collaborated with him in the past on the music video for "Flashing Lights" (2007).
 West tweeted out the track list on June 2, which included a track called "Devil's Watchin" that was ultimately not released on Kids See Ghosts.
 The spot of fourth track was blank at the time after "Ghost Town" had been removed, having a possibility of being taken up the track "Extasy" after it did not appear on Ye.
-The latter was later released under the title of "XTCY" on August 11, 2018.
+The latter was later released as "XTCY" on August 11, 2018.
 "Freeee (Ghost Town, Pt.
 2)" ultimately took up the spot of the fourth track on Kids See Ghosts.

 On June 8, 2018, the album was released for digital download and streaming by GOOD Music and Wicked Awesome Records, distributed by Def Jam Recordings, as Kids See Ghosts' eponymous debut studio album.
 The digital release of Kids See Ghosts faced technical difficulties, with six of the songs initially being incorrectly titled and ordered on streaming services; "Freeee (Ghost Town, Pt.
 2)" was the only one to not be mislabeled.
 The same year as being digitally issued, the album was released on CD through the labels in various countries.
 During an interview with Complex on September 9, 2019, it was revealed by Cudi that more albums by Kids See Ghosts are set to be released in the future, and he assured that West had told him he wanted to start working on Kids See Ghosts 2.

 Kids See Ghosts during the album's listening party in Southern California, backed by a bonfire.